Inside: Is there something impossible standing in your way? Could we shift our own perspectives and begin to believe in the impossible with God?

 Even though pregnancy out of wedlock could result in death, divorce and a cold-shoulder for life.
 If we put ourselves in her shoes, could we be as accepting?

-How do we explain Joseph’s cooperation and his eagerness to love Mary unconditionally, in spite of the baby who wasn’t his?
+Can we explain Joseph’s cooperation and his eagerness to love Mary unconditionally, in spite of the baby who wasn’t his?

-How Joseph remained instead of letting lies and doubt envelop him and disconnect him from Mary is a miracle in itself.
+Or what about how Joseph remained instead of letting lies and doubt envelop him and disconnect him from Mary is a miracle in itself.
 In any case, Joseph took Mary home as his wife.

 What Haven’t We Seen